miyanokomiya/homepage/content/post/2024-02-05-clip-out-a-shape.md

 ## HTML Canvas

-We already have enough setup for HTMLCanvas.
+We already have enough setup for HTML Canvas.
 Let's just clip it out.

 ```javascript
 ctx.save();